 Story of Lakshmi Mittal

 Lakshmi Mittal was born in a small village in Rajasthan, India.
 He got his early education in native school and later on went to England for pursuing higher studies.
-Since his childhood, Lakshmi has been an avowed flier and traveler.
-Even in the present, he travels 350000km, a year spanning 14 countries.
+Since his childhood, Lakshmi has been an avid flier and traveler.

 He travels because his empire is spread throughout the world.
 He manages his empire that employs some 165000 workers.

 Laxmi Mittal is one of those entrepreneurs who dream and try to fulfill those dreams.
-In India, he is better known as the richest Indian but in the world, he is known as the person who has chased only one dream with firm three termination and single-mindedness that was to create a new architecture for steel business.
+In India, he is better known as one of the richest Indians but in the world, he is known as the person who has chased only one dream that was to create a new architecture for steel business.

 He started off by acquiring loss-making steel mills across the world & made them profitable, using the strategy of ‘Turnaround’ to build his empire.
 Now 43 years later, he owns the world’s largest steel and mining company, ArcelorMittal.
 His company produces more steel than the whole of the US and the UK, combined.
 And earns more revenue than major companies like Facebook, Unilever, and FedEx.

 He has been crazy about buying and acquiring one steel firm after another.
-He took over an oiling plant in Indonesia to his biggest but the international Steel Group (ISG) in the U.S.A. after buying (ISG) in 2004 he emerged as the biggest steelmaker in the world.
+He took over an oiling plant in Indonesia and in 2004 he emerged as the biggest steelmaker in the world.
 He bought ISG on October 1, 2004, and presented it to his father who was in Tirupati as a birthday gift from a son.
 He is the world’s biggest steelmaker and one of the top billionaires.

 History of Mittal Steel Company